TeymurMemmedov/Chefisa/README.md

 # Chefisa - Fast Food Ordering App

 Chefisa is a fast food ordering app designed for Android devices.
-It provides a convenient way for users to browse food items, place orders, and simulate the authentication process.
+It provides a convenient way for users to browse food items, place orders, and simulate the authentication and validation process.

 ---